lauris/lauris.github.com/_posts/2014-08-18-productivity-tips-developers.md

 category: productivity
 ---

 There are plenty of productivity tips online and some of them are good, some of them are not, but I wanted to create a list of things that actually help me get shit done.
 Tips that are easy to use and have an immediate effect, not a five year plan.
-These tips won't be about what software to use or what color theme is best, but general practices that significantly boosts productivity.
+These tips won't be about what software to use or what color theme is the best, but general practices that significantly boost productivity.
 However keep in mind – what works for me, may not work for you.

 ## 1. Turn off the internet!